Sandertv/go-raknet/README.md

 # go-raknet

-go-raknet is a library that implements a basic version of the RakNet protocol, which is used for games such as Minecraft (Bedrock Edition) and Terraria (Mobile Edition).
+go-raknet is a library that implements a basic version of the RakNet protocol, which is used for Minecraft (Bedrock Edition).
 It implements Unreliable, Reliable and ReliableOrdered packets and sends user packets as ReliableOrdered.

 go-raknet attempts to abstract away direct interaction with RakNet, and provides simple to use, idiomatic Go